Falchizao/Falchizao/README.md

   <h3>About me</h3>

-Currently, I work in the Development department。
+Currently, I work in the Development department。 Trying to migrate to infra.

 I am proactive and have good writing skills, making it easy for me to learn and adapt to a new work environment and team.
-I am eager to acquire new skills and further develop my previous experiences in the programming field。<br><br>
+I am eager to acquire new skills and further develop my previous experiences in the field。<br><br>

 ![image](https://github.com/Falchizao/Falchizao/assets/80293325/456d237a-3b59-4290-9b6b-c650d90912fd)